zaripych/ts-deps/README.md

 prettier.config.js
 release.config.js
 tsconfig.json
+tsconfig.declarations.json
 tslint.json
 ```

 Following packages already included for you:

-- babel > 7
-- typescript > 3.3
+- babel - Babel 7 to build `.js` or `.ts` which brings more transformation options and speed
+- typescript - TypeScript used for type checking and declarations
-- jest
+- jest - Jest uses same babel config as build pipeline
 - tslint
 - prettier https://prettier.io/
-- pretty-quick
 - semantic-release https://github.com/semantic-release/semantic-release
 - husky
+- pretty-quick
 - commitlint https://conventional-changelog.github.io/commitlint

 The `init` command can be run on an existing project, it will change your `package.json` and remove superfluous dev dependencies.

 ### Building your code

 All the source code should be located in `src` directory.
-Extensions for your code should be `.ts` or `.js`.
+Extensions for the code should be `.ts` or `.js`.
 You can add `// @ts-check` in the beginning of `.js` files to make TypeScript check those files as well.

-For a Web app, please consider using `create-react-app`, however, `.tsx` and `.jsx` extensions are still allowed.
+For a Web app, please consider using `create-react-app`, however, `.tsx` and `.jsx` extensions are still allowed, but not well-tested.

 ```
 npm build
 ```

-or
+The code will be transformed by Babel and put into `lib` folder.
+In addition to that `.json` and `.d.ts` files are copied over as well.

+### Declarations

+If declarations are required, we can generate them by running:

 ```
-yarn build
+npm run declarations
 ```

-The code will be transformed and put into `lib` folder.
-In addition to that `.json` and `.d.ts` files are copied over as well.
+This will use `tsconfig.declarations.json` config to write declarations to the same `lib` folder as transformed `.js` or `.ts` files.

 ### Checking your code